 In 2015, 100% of students from AUEA who applied to Aston University were offered places on their chosen degree course.

 Aston University Engineering Academy has exciting links with a wide range of industrial partners to ensure that the academy has an industrial focused curriculum.
-For example:

 These partners support us in many different ways by advising on skills need, providing focused work placements, running workshops, supporting curriculum design and providing specialist industry equipment.

 Work related learning and placements are fundamental to our ethos.
 All students have focused placements up to four weeks in year 10 and three weeks in year 12.
-Special extended placements are advertised monthly in the academy.
-Previous student recipients are now being sponsored at university and on apprenticeships by these companies.